Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/motion-sensor-kit.md

 ![Wiring Diagram](/images/getting-started/losant-iot-dev-kits/motion-sensor/wiring-diagram.png "Wiring Diagram")

+If you are not familiar with a breadboard, [here is a primer](https://www.losant.com/blog/how-to-use-a-breadboard).

-1. Push the NodeMCU into terminals 1-15 on either side of the center line, which are rows `b` and `i`.
+1. Push the NodeMCU into terminals 1-15 on either side of the center line, which are columns `b` and `i`.
 The USB port should be facing away from the breadboard.
 1. Use a female-to-male jump wire to connect the Ground terminal on the PIR sensor to the GND pin on the NodeMCU `a9`.
 1. Use a female-to-male jump wire to connect the Power terminal on the PIR sensor to the 3v3 pin on the NodeMCU `a10`.
 1. Use a female-to-male jump wire to connect the Digital OUT terminal on the PIR sensor to the D1 pin on the NodeMCU `a14`.